Essex Tridents: History

 2010 proved to be a break-out season for the Essex Spartans.
-The close season 2009–2010 saw ex Wisconsin Badgers and Detroit Lions star Cyrill Weems join the team firstly in an advisory capacity before taking over as head coach prior to the start of the 2010 season.
-Weems' professional influence and high work ethic brought about a complete culture change at the team both on and off the field and a young Essex side began the 2010 season with a renewed hope of bringing success back to the Essex franchise following a bleak period after their last playoff appearance in 2006.
+The close season 2009–2010 saw ex-Wisconsin Badgers and Detroit Lions star Cyrill Weems join the team firstly in an advisory capacity before taking over as head coach prior to the start of the 2010 season.
+Weems' influence and emphasis on work ethic brought about a complete culture change for the team both on and off the field.
+A young Essex side began the 2010 season with a renewed hope of bringing success back to the Essex franchise following a seemingly bleak period after their last playoff appearance in 2006.
 The Spartans finished the 2010 season with a 6 and 4 win–loss record, narrowly losing lost two close games to Bedfordshire and Norwich.
 This huge turnaround in fortune led to the team finishing second in the division behind eventual league champions the London Olympians rewarding them with a trip to the Hampshire Thrashers in the BAFACL Quarter finals.
-An extremely entertaining and hard-fought game eventually finished 29–15 to Hampshire, with the deciding score coming in the final few minutes.
+A hard-fought game eventually finished 29–15 to Hampshire, with the deciding score coming in the final few minutes.

-Coach Cyrill Weems returned to the United States in July 2010, offensive co-ordinator Brendan Bride having departed the team in June 2010 due to personal circumstances.
-As such, a new coaching structure which would continue with the development of the programme was required and on 11 July 2010 the team were pleased to announce ex-Farnham Knight, ex-Coventry Jet and current Essex Spartan Marc Saunders as head coach, with Spartan stalwart Seán Benton taking over as offensive co-ordinator.
-Also joining the coaching staff for the 2010 season and beyond were Kieron Goymer as offensive line coach, ex-Tiptree Titan and Chelmsford Cherokee speedster Wes Bourke as defensive backs coach, longtime Essex Spartan Craig Brittney as wide receivers coach and Anglia Ruskin Phantoms offensive co-ordinator Chris Hunt as offensive analyst.
+Coach Cyrill Weems returned to the United States in July 2010, offensive coordinator Brendan Bride having departed the team in June 2010 due to personal circumstances.
+As such, a new coaching structure which would continue with the development of the program was required.
+On July 11, 2010, the team would announce Mark Saunders as head coach, with Spartan stalwart Seán Benton taking over as offensive coordinator.
+Also joining the coaching staff for the 2010 season and beyond were Kieron Goymer as offensive line coach, ex-Tiptree Titan and Chelmsford Cherokee speedster Wes Bourke as defensive backs coach, longtime Essex Spartan Craig Brittney as wide receivers coach and Anglia Ruskin Phantoms offensive coordinator Chris Hunt as offensive analyst.

 2010 also saw general manager Tony Palmer celebrate 25 years running the club, and for his tireless work for the team over this period he was honoured with a special presentation of a squad signed helmet at the 2010 team awards evening.

 2011 saw the Spartans continue to progress.
 Under the guidance of Saunders and his experienced and talented coaching staff, the Spartans improved on their 2010 record by ending the season with 7 wins, 2 losses and one tie.
 The team faced old rivals Kent Exiles in two closely fought contests following the Exiles relegation from Division One, an 18–18 tie at home and a narrow 24–20 loss away, with the game decided on the final play.
 The Spartans only other defeat came at the hands of the Watford Cheetahs, and as such, the team finished in second place in the division and qualified for the post-season for the second successive season.